Skip to main content

 On-Campus Process

-While the President’s Office reviews the proposals they may ask for additional information and expense details for the proposals.
+As the President’s Office reviews the proposals, they may ask for additional information and expense details for a proposal.

 Off-Campus Process